Simba rebellion: Clearing out Simba holdouts

-Though the Simba rebellion had been crushed, rebel remnants continued to be active.
-Weak and no real threat to the Congolese government, they waged a low-level guerrilla war from bases in remote frontier regions.
+Though the Simba rebellion had been defeated, remnants of rebels continued to operate; however, in their weakened state, they no longer posed a significant threat to the Congolese government, waging a low-level guerrilla war from bases in remote frontier regions.
 Of the rebel leadership, Kabila and Soumialot continued to support the remaining insurgents from their exile in Tanzania.
 In contrast, Gbenye and Olenga initially became businessmen in Sudan and Uganda.
 They made peace with Mobutu and returned to the Congo in 1971.
 Soumialot was probably killed by his own troops while waging an insurgency in the Fizi-Baraka area of the Congo in the late 1960s.
 Notable Simba holdouts were located in the western Virunga Mountains (these forces eventually became the Parti de Libération Congolais) and in South Kivu (Kabila's People's Revolution Party).
 The Rwandan exiles no longer played a significant role in the Simba holdouts.
 Some exiled Simbas resumed their insurgency in the 1980s or 1990s.
 Notable examples include the Front for the Liberation of Congo – Patrice Lumumba (FLC-L) and André Kisase Ngandu's forces.

 Some of the Simba holdouts continued to be active until the First Congo War in 1996/97 when Kabila became President of the Congo.
 Ex-Simbas played a major role in Kabila's government until his assassination in 2001.